 Parents are often eager for their baby to begin talking and are excited to hear what his first word will be.
-Many parents are not aware that there are some important speech development milestones during their baby’s first year of life.
-By being aware of infant speech milestones, parents can help encourage their infant’s speech development.
+Many parents are not aware that there are some important infant speech development milestones during their baby’s first year of life.
+By being aware of development milestones, parents can help encourage their infant’s speech development.

 The language milestones that your baby achieves in his first year are important building blocks for toddler language milestones, such as increasing vocabulary and putting words together.
 Babies who miss infant speech milestones often continue to have speech delays as a toddler and preschooler.
 It is also important for parents to know that babies and toddlers understand more language than they can communicate.
 In addition to increasing your child’s expressive language (what they say), it is important to help increase their receptive language (what they understand).